Q. What is a registered psychologist?

 While I do assess my patients actively involved in treatment and occasionally discuss a diagnosis with them, the primary function of my practice is to provide psychological treatment and it does not involve conducting psychological assessments for the sole purpose of diagnosis or to obtain benefits.
 I do not prepare formal psychological assessments intended to be used by third parties.

-Q. Will you do work on my injury or disability LEGAL case?
+Q. Will you provide documentation related to my injury or disability claim?

 Q. What is psychotherapy, and what are the different types of therapy?